 Many people contribute a dollar amount or specific property.
 Still others make a gift of a percentage of the residue of their estate.
 Furthermore, there are a number of methods by which you can put your assets in trust for the benefit of a spouse or family member for their lifetimes where all or part of the remainder is given to the Massachusetts Bay Community College Foundation.

 Decide how to give it.

 Charitable bequest can be either restricted or unrestricted.
-Unrestricted bequests allow Massachusetts Bay Community College Foundation to decide the best use of these assets to further the College’s mission.
+Unrestricted bequests allow the Foundation to decide the best use of these assets to further the College’s mission.
 However, you may decide to restrict the use of the gift for a specific purpose.
-You may make the gift "In Honor Of or "In Memory Of your family or a particular individual.
+You may make the gift “In Honor Of” or “In Memory Of” your family or a particular individual.
 Such gifts would be recognized appropriately.